 Shower screens reduce splashes in the bathroom and may keep you out of the draughts when showering.
-A full height shower screen makes access difficult if you need assistance when showering.
-The combination of half height screens and a curtain can ensure you have some privacy and the person helping you can stay dry too!
-If you have a wet room you could do without screen completely to give more space to move about the room.
-If you require assistance when showering in a wet room we can show you portable shower screens that can protect your helper to.
+A full-height shower screen makes access difficult if you need assistance when showering.
+The combination of half-height screens and a curtain can ensure you have some privacy and the person helping you can stay dry too!
+If you have a wet room you could do without a screen completely to give more space to move about the room.
+If you require assistance when showering in a wet room we can show you portable shower screens that can protect your helper too.
 If you are thinking about updating your shower or bathroom give us a call or visit us to talk through the range of makes and models as well as local fitters and suppliers.

 Body Dryers may help to give you independence in the bathroom.
 We have the full height Apres body dryer in our shower layout, you can see how easy it is to use and consider if that would be the best solution for you.
 We can give you advice about other ways to dry yourself after using the shower.

 Non-slip flooring is a good choice if you are about to give your bathroom a makeover.
 We can show you the flooring in our shower room and samples of alternatives and also give you information about local companies who can carry out bathroom adaptations.

 Care alarm pendants are usually splash-proof and can be worn in the shower to summon assistance.
 You can talk to us about care alarm services that provide these in Devon.

 Extreme temperature alert can be used in the bathroom to alert a carer if your bathroom air temperature has become dangerously cold or hot.
 These can be supplied through a care alarm service or set up with your smart home system.
 Give us a call to discuss the options.